Road cycling in Zeeland

-The Jo de Roo route takes you from lovely Zuid-Beveland to Noord-Brabant and back.
-Quite a challenge, with cobblestones, outer dikes and a modest climb.
+The Jo de Roo route starts in lovely Zuid-Beveland and goes to Noord-Brabant and back.
+It’s a challenging route with cobblestones, sections along the sea dyke and a modest climb.

 Jan Raas route - 101 km

-The Jan Raas route takes in the charming Zak van Zuid-Beveland with its old polders and hawthorn bushes.
-Raas learned his cycling skills here, hurtling along the winding flower-covered dikes.
+The Jan Raas route goes through the Zak van Zuid-Beveland with its ancient polders and hawthorn hedges.
+Raas first learned his cycling on the crooked, flower-covered dykes which are characteristic of the area.

 Zeeuwse Wind route - 126 km